OElmraghy/3-column-preview-card-component/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - 3-column preview card component solution

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents